cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.go.md

 The fallback behavior to apply when the internal DNS response code is different from 'NOERROR' or when the response data only contains CNAME records for 'A' or 'AAAA' queries.

+Available values: "none", "public_dns".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/zero_trust_gateway_policy#fallback ZeroTrustGatewayPolicy#fallback}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/zero_trust_gateway_policy#fallback ZeroTrustGatewayPolicy#fallback}

 ---